Parent Teacher Association (PTA)

 Luis Elias - Chairperson of the PTA

 This role entails overseeing the PTA, chairing meetings, ensuring a close link is maintained with the school and that the PTA as a registered charity is run in accordance to our set out constitution.
 I have been a parent at Town Farm school since 2011 with two sons, one is in Year 6 and the other is in Year 1.
 I decided to join the PTA as I am very keen to support the school and ensure that the children are rewarded for their hard efforts.
 In addition to the PTA I a member of the Governing Body with the same aims: to ensure that Town Farm is a key member of our community, and a school that we can all be proud of.
 Outside of school life I work full time at Heathrow Airport.

 David Orchard-Lisle - Vice Chairperson of the PTA

 I have three young children at Town Farm and my wife was previously the Vice-Chair of the PTA so I volunteered to join the PTA because I wanted to have more of an input in the school.
 My role is to assist Luis with all Chair duties and assume his place in meetings if he is absent.
-I love organising activities for parents and children to enjoy, and I'm glad I decided to become more involved in my children's school life - it's really lovely to see pupils enjoying events and it makes all the hard work worth it!

 Claire Gosling - Secretary of the PTA